miruku1214/APK-SignatureKiller/README.md

 # Warning
 - After kill signature, doubles size of the APK.
-- After opening the modded APK, the free storage space of the original APK's size will be decreased.
+- After opening the modded APK, the free storage space of the original APK's size will be consumed.

 # Required Environment
 - Java (for reading signature data of the original APK)